 4-Star Rating Classifier Task

-In this task, you will be given a set of movie reviews that you have not seen before.
+In this task, you will be given a test set of movie reviews that you have not seen before (not in the training corpus).
 You should build a classifier to assign ratings to these reviews, using a 4-start rating scheme (1 to 4 / worst to best).

-There will two test for this classification task:
+There will be two test sets for this classification task:

-In the first, the reviews were written by the four reviewers who wrote the reviews in the In the second, the reviews were written by other reviewers, whose reviews do not appear in the
+In the first test set, the reviews were written by the same four reviewers (A, B, C and D) who wrote the reviews in the given training corpus

+In the second test set, the reviews were written by other reviewers, whose reviews do not appear in the training corpus

 You must submit two classifiers for this classification task.
 Note: Even If you decide to use the same classifier for both tasks A and B, you must still submit two classifiers and appropriate documentation for each.

-Binary (Positive/Negative) Rating Task
+Binary (Positive/Negative) Rating Classifier Task

 In this task, you are required to build a classifier that will simply classify a movie review as either positive or negative.
 For training, you should collapse the 3 and 4 star ratings to form the “positive” class and the 1 and 2 star ratings to form the “negative” class.